Like every Italian I know, I love complaining about Italy.

 Why is it so special?

-- It is tiny and can easily be visited by feet or by bike.
+- It is tiny and can easily be visited on foot or by bike.
 Its streets are narrow and there a very few cars, which makes it a very relaxing place.

 - It is surrounded by intact Renaissance-era city walls.
 They are now a kind of promenade above the city streets, where people jog or walk their dogs, spend time chatting with friends, enjoy sunny afternoons on a bench or take amazing pictures of the city.